farisachugthai/fzf-addons/README.md

 Similar to Brofiles but with a split.

+- `:ShowPlugins`

+Show your loaded plugins in an FZF buffer.

+*Note*: Requires vim-plug

 ## Mappings

 **Note**: In order to use the mappings provided in this repository, Neovim must